bushw011/urmorris-pages/pages/04.feature/23.2019-homecoming-roundup/blog.md

     url_taxonomy_filters: true
 ---

+**By Evan Douville, Feature Editor** _Originally published in Issue 1, Volume 32 of The University Register on Friday, September 13, 2019_

 September 20 and 21, 2019 brought the UMM campus another wonderful year of homecoming.
 Want a quick recap for everything that happened?
 Let’s get started!

 **HomeKUMMing Concert**